m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L81-L91">test/Examples/SimpleDoor.purs L81-L91</a></sup></p>
 <!-- PD_END -->

-### Generate State Diagrams
+### Generating Diagrams and Tables

-One of the key benefits of **Transit** is that you can generate state diagrams directly from your type-level specification.
-This ensures your diagrams always stay in sync with your code—no manual updates required.
+**Transit** can generate both state diagrams and transition tables directly from your type-level specification.
+Both generation processes use the same approach: `reflectType` converts your type-level DSL specification to a term-level equivalent, which can then be used to generate the documentation.

+#### State Diagrams

-To generate a state diagram, you use `reflectType` to convert your type-level DSL specification to a term-level equivalent, then write it to a Graphviz `.dot` file:
+To generate a state diagram, you use `TransitGraphviz.writeToFile` to render a Graphviz `.dot` file:

 <!-- PD_START:purs
 filePath: src/Transit/Generators/Graphviz.purs